karimagnusson/kuzminki-ec/README.md

 Kuzminki is written for those who like SQL.
 Queries are written with the same logic you write SQL statements.
 As a result the code is easy to read and memorise while the resulting SQL statement is predictable.

-If you have any questions about the project feel free to post on Gitter or contact me directly on telegram @karimagnusson.

 This library is also available for [ZIO](https://zio.dev/) [kuzminki-zio](https://github.com/karimagnusson/kuzminki-zio)
 And for ZIO 2 [kuzminki-zio-2](https://github.com/karimagnusson/kuzminki-zio-2)